 Should you wait until your child is five to start ‘big’ school?
 We asked child psychologists for their advice

 Do you start your child in school as soon as he or she is eligible, or do you wait a year?
-Now researchers at Stanford University say that children whose parents delay their start have significant advantages over their peers.
-Amanda Cassidy looks at why.
+Now researchers at Stanford University say that school age children whose parents delay their start have significant advantages over their peers.

 If only people’s lives began as tidily as the school year.
 We all want our children to succeed, but does the age they start school really have such long-term implications?
 I believe so.
 In fact, not starting my son later is what I consider to be one of my biggest parenting mistakes.
 His birthday is in February which is an in-between birthday, a no man’s land on the cusp of when they should start.